joshhwang1125/Glimmr/README.md

-# FresherNote
+# Glimmr

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Glimmr is an image sharing web application inspired by Flickr built using Ruby on Rails and React.js.
+Glimmr allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

+- [ ] User creation capabilities with secure authentication

+- [ ] Static splash page prompting user to log in, and explanation of site vision

-- [ ] Create an account
+- [ ] Photo uploading, viewing, editing, sharing, deleting capabilties

+- [ ] Camera roll - Contains all photos uploaded by user, can be selected and added to album or deleted (shared, downloaded)

-- [ ] Log in / Log out
+- [ ] Tag photo

-- [ ] Create, read, edit, and delete notes
+- [ ] Create and delete comments for photos

-- [ ] Organize notes within Notebooks
+- [ ] Follow other users

-- [ ] Tag notes with multiple tags
+- [ ] Individual photo view pages

-- [ ] Apply complex styling to notes while editing
+- [ ] Favorite photo - adds to favorites page

+- [ ] Search functionality: using tags, uploader, or group

+- [ ] Setting locations for photos

+- [ ] Navigation in individual photo view page with hotkeys

+- [ ] Activity feed page on log in with stream of photos to see and notifications

 ## Design Docs
 * [View Wireframes][views]